 Pitching to investors can daunt many potential entrepreneurs.
 To lay yourself out to criticism and rejection can deter many from seeking investments.
 However, that business funding could be the gap between success and failure.
-Prepared your business plan, done your market research and absolutely sure that you should go forward with your idea?
-We recommend that you get some results from testing the market first, and proving that the concept behind your business is sound.
+You have prepared your business plan, done your market research, and sure that you should go forward with your idea?
+It is highly recommended that you get some results from testing the market first, and proving that the concept behind your business is sound.
 Why?
 Securing a financial investment for your company requires that you convince your potential investors that they should risk their money on you.
-In the long run, they must be assured that they will get their money back and more.
-Having prior sales will at least alleviate their fears that the business concept is fundamentally unsound.
+In the long run, they must ensure that they will get their money back and more.
+Moreover, having prior sales will at least alleviate their fears that the business concept is fundamentally unsound.

 Narrate a story

-If your company is in its early stages, it is better to concentrate on the future, and how much potential it has to grow and pay off the faith the investors have in you.
+When your company is in its early stages, it is better to concentrate on the future, and how much potential it has to grow and pay off the faith the investors have in you.
 Always remember this.
-Paint a narrative to answer the investor’s unstated question: How will this make me a lot of money in five years?
+Illustrate a narrative to answer the investor’s unstated question: How will this make me a lot of money in five years?

 Show them the part of your business that is untouched.
 Perhaps there is an untapped market that you have not worked yet due to the lack of manpower.
 Include this point in your pitch as well!
-Show them how their investment will lead to you having the resources to tap new markets or develop new lines of products that will grow your business to greater heights, thus earning them money!
+Additionally, show them how their investment will lead to you having the resources to tap new markets.
+Otherwise, develop new lines of products that will grow your business to greater heights, thus earning them money!

 One important thing is this.
-Make sure to capture their attention and summarise what your business is about within the first 90 seconds.
-If they are able to understand your business within the first 90 seconds, it means that you are able to articulate yourself clearly and will capture their attention.
-Always aim to be short and succinct.
+Ensure to capture the attention and summarise what your business is about within the first 90 seconds.
+If they can understand your business within 90 seconds, it means that you can articulate yourself and capture their attention.
+Always aim to be short and concise.

 Anticipate the hard questions

 You may be thinking that you don’t want the hard questions because it exposes you to criticism and the experience may be uncomfortable.
 Embrace it!
 When the investor is asking hard questions, it means that the person is thinking critically about your business and thinking about a potential investment.
 It’s a good thing.
 Besides, it is a good chance for you to get feedback.
 Prepare for it.
-You can do so by anticipating the common questions before hand.
+This can be done so by anticipating the common questions beforehand.
 Know your numbers inside out, as well as the primary risks you will face.
 Rehearse your answers to those question.
-Confidence is key when portraying yourself in a good light in a pitch.
+Confidence is critical when portraying yourself in a good light in a pitch.

 A good way to show the investor you are serious about your business is to show that you have a clear projection into the future.
-In six months, we will do this.
+We will do this in 6 months.
 In 2 years, we will achieve this much of market share.
-In 5 years, this is how our company will look like.
-Having objectives laid out in a timeline signals to investor that you have thought long and hard about your business and where you want to go with you.
-It is more likely then that they are able to share your vision for your business, increasing the chances that you will attain your much needed investment.
+In 5 years, this is how our company will look.
+By having objectives laid out in a timeline signal to an investor that you have thought long and hard about your business and where you want to go with you.
+It is more likely then that they can share your vision for your business, increasing the chances that you will attain your much-needed investment.